sinaghassemi/semanticSegmentation/README.md

 - [PyTorch](https://pytorch.org/)
 - NVIDIA GPU is highly recommended to speed up the training.

-# 1. Generating samples for training/validation/test sets
+# 1. Generating training, validation and test samples
 Two publicly available datasets are used in our experiments:

 1. [Inria Aerial Image Labeling Dataset](https://project.inria.fr/aerialimagelabeling/)